Staff & Artists

 Drew Peterson began working with Juxtaposition Arts as a 16 year old participant in a summer mural project!
 He says that summer experience had a tremendous impact on his decision to become a working artist.
 In thinking about his work today as both a practicing artist and teaching artist Drew says, “What I enjoy most about my work at JXTA is seeing young people make their own discoveries and gain a sense of understanding and accomplishment.
 Engaging with young people and the JXTA community helps me escape the individualist mentality that a studio practice can develop.
 Its meaningful.
 It feeds my soul.”

-Kenneth joins JXTA with a decade of experience working for Fortune 1000 companies as well as smaller, locally owned businesses and nonprofits.
-Taking up a referral is what led him to his current role, and he maintains the guiding principles of instilling a sense of belief and possibilities that life has to offer youth.
-“I seeing youth artists learn and experience the joy of breakthroughs that come with creative growth.”
-In his down time, Kenneth is a competitive volleyball player, coach and a huge classic genre film enthusiast.
+Kenneth joins JXTA with over a decade of experience working for Fortune 1000 companies in New York as well as smaller, locally owned businesses and nonprofits.
+He was lead to this current role by referral, and he maintains the guiding principles of instilling a sense of belief in the possibilities that life has to offer youth.
+“I love seeing young artists struggle, learn, and experience the joy of breakthroughs that come with creative growth.”
+In his down time, Kenneth is a competitive volleyball player, coach, and a huge classic and genre film enthusiast.

 Gallery & Contemporary Arts Director | started w/JXTA: 2004

 “A work […] generates its own discourse.
 At a minimum, if affects its own discourse, At a maximum, within artistic practice, it demands the receiver to take a critical position within the material world.” -Michael Asher